zellwk/zellwk.com/src/posts/2021-01-20-year-end-review-2020.md

 I get distracted easily when my energies are low.
 I often find myself scrolling through Facebook, Twitter, Mangas for hours.
 This is not productive and I intend to stop.

 I know better ways to recover my energies.
-For me, it's about being willing to take care of myself and set aside time to recharge — even though I "should" be doing something.
+For me, it's about being willing to take care of myself and setting aside time to recharge — even though I "should" be doing something.

 ### Teams and relationships

 Both Max and Michiko were great.
 But they were busy and we couldn't work together closer in various areas.
-This eventually meant I started to put hours back into admin related stuff, which left less time for the creation of things.
+This eventually meant I started to put hours back into admin-related stuff, which left less time for the creation of things.

 This year, I intend to work closely with a new assistant.
 I'm excited to see what magic unfolds from this new relationship.